jforrest602/_blog/Hands_on_with_HTB.md

 For a noob such as myself, the importance of getting practical, hands-on experience cannot not be overstated.

 I introduced several ways to get hands-on experience in my previous post and won't rehash those here.
 If you're looking to learn more about what you options for gaining hands-on experience are, check out that post titled *Gaining Experience*.
+I have chosen to build my technical chops with Hack the Box.
+Specifically, I'm aiming to achieve their [Certified Defensive Security Analyst](https://academy.hackthebox.com/preview/certifications/htb-certified-defensive-security-analyst) certification.
+I chose to go this route because I hope to secure a blue team role, like SOC analyst, and because it was highly recommended to me by someone already in the industry.

+You earn the certification by completing the SOC Analyst role path within HTB and passing an exam.
+HTB role paths
+SOC role path
+Exam
+Outcomes